-Gene Hackman is an acting legend—but his time in Hollywood is full of scandal, feuds, and bitter drama.
+Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

-Let’s face it, Gene Hackman doesn’t seem like your typical leading man.
-Well, he isn’t.
-The rugged Hackman had to claw his way up the Hollywood ladder with tooth and nail—and his bitterness and anger about this have been the driving forces behind many of his successes.
+Gene Hackman never seemed like your typical leading man, and he wasn't.
+The rugged Hackman had to claw his way up the Hollywood ladder with tooth and nail—and his bitterness and anger about this were the driving forces behind many of his legendary successes.

 2. There’s One Childhood Moment He Never Forgot